 General

-MBMS bearer service control describes how the PoC Client acting as a MBMS Client detects the TGMI, connects to the Multicast PoC Channel, and then receives the Media over the Multicast PoC Channel according to rules and procedures of [3GPP TS 25.331] subclause 8.7 "MBMS specific procedures".
+MBMS bearer service control describes how the PoC Client acting as a MBMS Client detects theTMGI, connects to the Multicast PoC Channel, and then receives the Media over the Multicast PoC Channel according to rules and procedures of [3GPP TS 25.331] for UTRAN and [3GPP TS 36.331] for eUTRAN.

-NOTE: The TGMI is received in the MIME SDP body of the SIP INFO request announcing the Multicast PoC Channel.
+NOTE 1: The TMGI is received in the MIME SDP body of the SIP INFO request announcing the Multicast PoC Channel.

+NOTE 2: MBMS procedures specific to the transfer of Discrete Media over the Multicast PoC Channel are described in the subclause 5.4.1 "File Distribution MBMS".

+The procedures for UTRAN and eUTRAN are described in following sections.

+7.1.1.1 General (UTRAN)

 The PoC Client acting as a MBMS Client:

-SHALL based on information from PoC application layer on activated MBMS service(s) start monitoring MICH for MCCH acquisition in next modification period as specified in [3GPP TS 25.331/ch.8.7.1, ch.8.7.3] "Reception of MBMS control information" and "MBMS Notification";
+SHALL based on information from PoC application layer on activated MBMS service(s) start monitoring MICH for MCCH acquisition in next modification period as specified in [3GPP TS 25.331];

-SHALL perform MCCH acquisition as specified in [3GPP TS 25.331/ 8.7.2] "MCCH acquisition" in order to receive service as provided by Multicast PoC Channel with clarifications in subclause 7.1.2 "Detecting a Multicast PoC Channel";
+SHALL perform MCCH acquisition as specified in [3GPP TS 25.331 in order to receive service as provided by Multicast PoC Channel with clarifications in subclause 7.1.2 "Detecting a Multicast PoC Channel";

-SHALL based on information received in MCCH acquisition procedure configure the MBMS radio bearer for the Multicast PoC Channel as specified [3GPP TS 25.331/8.7.5] "MBMS p-t-m radio bearer configuration";
+SHALL based on information received in MCCH acquisition procedure configure the MBMS radio bearer for the Multicast PoC Channel as specified [3GPP TS 25.331];

-SHALL based on information received in the Control Plane on type of MBMS broadcast service (broadcast with counting or broadcast without counting) signal the change to RAN by invocation of MBMS Modification Request procedure as specified in [3GPP TS 25.331/8.7.6] "MBMS modification request";
+SHALL based on information received in the Control Plane on type of MBMS broadcast service (broadcast with counting or broadcast without counting) signal the change to RAN by invocation of MBMS Modification Request procedure as specified in [3GPP TS 25.331];

-SHALL inform RNC to release p-t-p radio bearer at detection of Multicast PoC Channel by invocation of MBMS Modification Request procedure as specified in [3GPP TS 25.331/8.7.6] "MBMS modification request";
+SHALL inform RNC to release p-t-p radio bearer at detection of Multicast PoC Channel by invocation of MBMS Modification Request procedure as specified in [3GPP TS 25.331];

-SHALL participate in MBMS Counting procedure triggered by RRM in RAN in order to indicate to RAN the PoC Client interest of receiving the indicated activated MBMS services as [3GPP TS 25.331/8.7.4] "MBMS counting"; and,
+SHALL participate in MBMS Counting procedure triggered by RRM in RAN in order to indicate to RAN the PoC Client interest of receiving the indicated activated MBMS services as [3GPP TS 25.331]; and,

-SHALL initiate reception of the Media over the Multicast PoC Channel as specified in [3GPP TS 25.331/8.7.2] "MCCH acquisition" with the clarifications in subclause 7.1.4 "Media transmission".
+SHALL initiate reception of the Media over the Multicast PoC Channel as specified in [3GPP TS 25.331] with the clarifications in subclause 7.1.3 “Connecting to a Multicast PoC Channel”.

+General (eUTRAN)

+The PoC Client acting as a MBMS Client:

+SHALL, based on information from the PoC application layer on activated MBMS service(s) of interest, monitor System Information Block 13 on the BCCH to acquire information about the MCCHs available as specified in [3GPP TS 36.331];

+SHALL acquire and monitor the available MCCHs for activated MBMS service(s) of interest as specified in [3GPP TS 36.331], based on information from the PoC application layer in order to receive service as provided by the Multicast PoC Channel with clarifications in subclause 7.1.2 "Detecting a Multicast PoC Channel";

+SHALL establish an MBMS Radio Bearer (MRB) for the Multicast PoC Channel from information obtained from the respective MCCH based on the MBMS bearer configuration procedures in [3GPP TS 36.331];

+SHALL participate in the MBMS Counting Procedure (if in RRC_CONNECTED state) for MBMS services of interest as specified in [3GPP TS 36.331];

-NOTE: MBMS procedures specific to the transfer of Discrete Media over the Multicast PoC Channel are described in the subclause 5.4.1 "File Distribution MBMS".
+SHALL initiate reception of the Media over the Multicast PoC Channel as specified in [3GPP TS 36.331] with the clarifications in subclause 7.1.3 "Connecting to a Multicast PoC Channel"

 Detecting a Multicast PoC Channel